Virtualization-projects/ui-for-docker-wiki/Running-dockerui.md

 lrwxrwxrwx 1 root root 28 juil.
 18 11:09 proxy.load -> ../mods-available/proxy.load
 ```

-If not and if you're on debian for instance : run `a2enmod proxy && a2enmod proxy_http`
+If not and if you're on Debian for instance : run `a2enmod proxy && a2enmod proxy_http`

 ### Docker host config